 This helps inform ways and approaches to enable the social and community appropriation of knowledge and communication technologies for local information, production, discussion, and exchange.

 When you enter a church, for example, that conjures the figure of MOTHER MARY and appeals to guilt to obey GOD, are you questioning if what you are being told is an immaculate conception or maybe more so an Immaculate Misdirection?
-Should guilt be a part of a social strategy to control behavior?

 Churches have used the power of signs and iconic symbols most successfully.
 The spectacular architecture of ancient churches, stained glass windows with streaming light rays, and Jesus nailed to a cross to atone for our sins all speak volumes about signs.

-Could signs and symbols be used on the exterior of churches to help the flock question more thoroughly the nature of these “truths”?
+Could signs and symbols be used on the exterior of churches to help the flock question more thoroughly, the nature of these “truths”?

 Algorithms make fine friends for that dopamine rush we get with Facebook Likes.
 Though are we “ALONE TOGETHER,” as MIT technology and society specialist Sherry Turkle argues.